 Professor Stephen Belcher

-Since obtaining his PhD in fluid dynamics from the University of Cambridge in 1990, Stephen has published over 100 peer-reviewed papers on a wide variety of topics in atmospheric and oceanic turbulence.
+Professor Stephen Belcher obtained his PhD in fluid dynamics from the University of Cambridge in 1990 and has subsequently published over 100 peer-reviewed papers on the fluid dynamics of atmospheric and oceanic turbulence.
 Having completed his PhD he became a research fellow at Stanford and Cambridge Universities.
 In 1994 he moved to the Department of Meteorology at the University of Reading, where he served as Head of the School of Mathematical and Physical Sciences between 2007 and 2010.
 In 2010 he became the Joint Met Office Chair in Weather Systems.
-This role gave him a taster of working closely with the Met Office, and in 2012 he was appointed Head of the Met Office Hadley Centre.
+This role gave him a taster of working closely with the Met Office, and in 2012 he joined the Met Office as Director of the Met Office Hadley Centre.

-- Stephen is a member of the NERC Science and Innovation Strategy Board.
+- Stephen is a member of the Government Chief Scientific Advisor’s network.

 - Stephen is a member of the Joint Scientific Committee of the World Climate Research Programme

 - In 2002, Stephen received the Rosenstiel Award for Oceanography for outstanding research in oceanographic science.

 - In 2011 he presented the Scruton Lecture at the Institution of Civil Engineers.